-If the DWP or council notice something that could be benefit fraud they ask their fraud section to check it out.
+If the DWP or council notice something that could be benefit fraud they ask the Counter Fraud and Compliance Directorate to investigate.

 Sometimes the DWP or council may think that your situation has changed, or that what you put on your claim was wrong, even though you haven’t told them so.
-This may be because someone has told them something or because they’ve found that the records about you on different computers don’t match up.
-Sometimes this happens because you told the wrong office about a change without realising that you need to tell every office which pays you benefits separately.
-Or it may be, for example, that you didn’t tell them about your savings, or some work you did, thinking that it wouldn’t affect your benefit.
+This may be because someone has told them something, or because they’ve found that the records about you on different computers don’t match up.
+Sometimes this happens because you didn’t tell them about some savings, or some work you did, thinking that it wouldn’t affect your benefit.
 They could have got it wrong or made a mistake - or it could be fraud.